randix/Pinewood-Derby/README.md

 - Connect the serial cable from the track to the RS232 to USB converter cable and plug that into the timer computer.

 - Start the timer computer

 - Assure that the timer computer is connected to the local WiFi.
 The timer computer makes no use of any available internet connection.

-  - Open two windows on the timer computer, using the Terminal program.

 - Install the **PDTimer.tar** Python programs.
 See detail below in *Appendix: Timer Computer Software Installation*.

 - Edit the file *PIN.txt* and enter a four digit PIN to be used by the administrator during the race, select a secret pin, known only to the administrator.
   E.g.: `echo 4567 > PIN.txt`

 - On a Raspberry Pi, other Linux computer or a Mac computer, start the software:
   `./t.sh`

 - On a Windows timer computer, assuming Python3 has been installed, see below in *Appendix: Timer Server Software Installation*.

+  - Open two windows on the timer computer, using the Terminal program.

   - In one window start the **PDServer.py** with the command `Python3 PDserver.py`

   - In the other window start the **timer.py** with the command `Python3 timer.py`

 - Start **Pinewood-Derby** on the iPhone or iPad

   - Tap on Settings in the upper right corner.

+  - Ascertain that the app is connected to the timer computer, the Connected flat must be a gree checkmark.
+If it is a red X, see the fine print and solve the connection problem.
+This is the connection to the timer, and must work correctly to get the times from the timer.

   - Enter the PIN that was set in the file *PIN.txt* on the RPi.